UEFA European Championship: Beginnings (1960–1976)

 The tournament format stayed the same for the 1968 tournament, hosted and won by Italy.
-For the first and only time, a match was decided on a coin toss (the semi-final between Italy and the Soviet Union) and the final went to a replay, after the match against Yugoslavia finished 1–1.
+For the first and only time, a match was decided on a coin toss (the semi-final between Italy and the Soviet Union) and the final went to be replayed, after the match against Yugoslavia finished 1–1.
 Italy won the replay 2–0.
 More teams entered this tournament (31), a testament to its burgeoning popularity.

 Belgium hosted the 1972 tournament, which West Germany won, beating the Soviet Union 3–0 in the final, with goals coming from Gerd Müller (twice) and Herbert Wimmer at the Heysel Stadium in Brussels.
-This tournament would provide a taste of things to come, as the German side contained many of the key members of the 1974 FIFA World Cup-winning team.
+This tournament would provide a taste of things to come, as the German senior team contained many of the key members of the 1974 FIFA World Cup-winning team.

 The 1976 tournament in Yugoslavia was the last in which only four teams took part in the final tournament, and the last in which the hosts were chosen from the four qualified teams.
 Czechoslovakia beat West Germany in the newly introduced penalty shootout.
-After seven successful conversions, Uli Hoeneß missed, leaving Czechoslovakian Antonín Panenka with the opportunity to score and win the tournament.
+After seven successful conversions, Uli Hoeneß missed, leaving Czechoslovak Antonín Panenka with the opportunity to score and win the tournament.
 An "audacious" chipped shot, described by UEFA as "perhaps the most famous spot kick of all time" secured the victory as Czechoslovakia won 5–3 on penalties.

 Expansion to 8 teams (1980–1992)

 The competition was expanded to eight teams in the 1980 tournament, again hosted by Italy.
 It involved a group stage, with the winners of the groups going on to contest the final, and the runners-up playing in the third place play-off.
 West Germany won their second European title by beating Belgium 2–1, with two goals scored by Horst Hrubesch at the Stadio Olimpico in Rome.
 Horst Hrubesch scored early in the first half before René Vandereycken equalised for Belgium with a penalty in the second half.
 With two minutes remaining, Hrubesch headed the winner for West Germany from a Karl-Heinz Rummenigge corner.

-France won their first major title at home in the 1984 tournament, with their captain Michel Platini scoring 9 goals in just 5 games, including the opening goal in the final, in which they beat Spain 2–0.
+France won their first major title at home in the 1984 tournament, with their captain Michel Platini scoring nine goals in just five games, including the opening goal in the final, in which they beat Spain 2–0.
 The format also changed, with the top two teams in each group going through to a semi-final stage, instead of the winners of each group going straight into the final.
 The third place play-off was also abolished.
 The losing teams from the semi-finals win the bronze medal.